-Have fun this summer in Rockland County with our top 20 best summer activities in Rockland County, including activities in Ramapo, Nyack, Orangetown, Clarkstown, and Haverstraw.
-We've got summer fun at Bear Mountain, the annual Strawberry Festival, and Nyack's Famous Street Fair.
+Have fun this summer in Rockland County with our list of the top 20 things to do, including activities in Ramapo, Nyack, Orangetown, Clarkstown, Haverstraw, and nearby Bergen County, NJ.

 The popular annual Strawberry Festival kicks off opening day at the Ramsey Farmers’ Market in Ramsey, NJ, in early June.
 Shop for fresh, local produce as well as artisan breads and cheeses, gluten-free baked products, homemade pastas, local honey, and more.
 Also enjoy music, children’s crafts, and a complimentary strawberry treat.